-Review of the loan portfolio suggests total defaults are likely ultimately to be in the range \$400 - \$800 million dollars, or about one quarter the amount projected and budgeted for.
-Based on a reasonable assessment of outstanding portfolio financial profile and risks, the DOE loan program can therefore rationally only be viewed as a big success.
-From the perspective of financial performance, the DOE should therefore expand its loan guarantees.
-Given its effectiveness in leveraging private funding and additional benefits, discussed below, the largest risk is that DOE slows its 1705 loan guarantee program.
+Review of the loan portfolio suggests that total defaults are likely ultimately to be in the range \$400 - \$800 million dollars, or about one quarter the amount projected and budgeted for.
+A fair assessment of outstanding portfolio financial profile and risks proves that the DOE loan program has been prudently managed.